LolitaDias/Excel-Homework/README.md

-  * Create a new sheet with a pivot table that will analyze your initial sheet to count how many campaigns were successful, failed, or canceled, or are currently live per **sub-category**.

   * Create a stacked column pivot chart that can be filtered by country and parent-category based on the table you have created.

 * The dates stored within the `deadline` and `launched_at` columns use Unix timestamps.
 Fortunately for us, [there is a formula](https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html) that can be used to convert these timestamps to a normal date.